 You'll find great deals on hotels that cater to families on TripAdvisor, too.
-Once you're settled in your hotel, preferably one with a kid-friendly pool, its time to get out and explore.
+Once you're settled in your hotel, preferably one with a kid-friendly pool, its time to get out and explore and grab some food.
 Some attractions even have something for the adults to do while the kids are riding and playing, for an all-around good time.

 Go Indoor Skydiving

 Indoor skydiving lasts only a few minutes, but you go through a safety orientation as well as watch a video so you should count on at least an hour of your time.
 While it feels just like skydiving, you actually are being propelled upward by a strong wind with speeds up to 120 mph.
 It's a blast, and the entire family can do it at the same time.

 At Vegas Indoor Skydiving, the minimum weight to fly is 40 pounds.
 Before a child is allowed to enter the vertical wind tunnel, they must attend a safety training class and their parent or guardian must be present at the class, too.

 Afterward, you can purchase photos and videos of your skydiving experience.